 Kids 1920s Swimwear

 For our two older kids, I had fun making them 1920s swimsuits.
 They are very easy to make and the kids loved being able to run and play and splash in the water.
 The same technique I used to make the kids swimwear would also work for men’s and women’s swimsuits too.
-Learn more about vintage 1920s swimsuits and more tips on creating suits for adults here.
+Learn more about vintage 1920s swimsuits and more tips on creating swimsuits here.

 1920s swimwear was essentially a long wool tank top over a pair of bike shorts.
 The top was sewn to the shorts to prevent it from floating up in the water.
 Men’s, women’s, and children’s swimwear mostly looked the same in the 1920s.
 Black, blue, burgundy, or green were the common colors with a white edge or several stripes along the bottom of the shirt.
 Some of them came with a white rubber swimming belt to, again, help prevent floating fabric in the water.